decaporg/decap-cms/website/content/docs/widgets/list.md

 * **Data type:** list of widget values
 * **Options:**

-  * `default`: you may specify a list of strings to populate the basic text field, but declare defaults on the child widgets if you are specifying `fields`;
+  * `default`: you may specify a list of strings to populate the basic text field, or an array of list items for lists using the `fields` option.
+If no default is declared when using `field` or `fields`, will default to a single list item using the defaults on the child widgets
   * `allow_add`: `false` hides the button to add additional items
   * `collapsed`: when `true`, the entries collapse by default
   * `summary`: specify the label displayed on collapsed entries